 The Bottom Line

-When there’s generational conflict, it’s usually due to managers and the team viewing “old school” vs. “new school” as a battle between right and wrong.
+When there’s generational conflict, it’s usually due to the team viewing “old school” vs. “new school” management style as a battle between right and wrong.
 But savvy managers see “old school” and “new school” not as polar opposites but as diverse sources of knowledge, experience, and energy that — when channeled appropriately — can contribute to a richer and more productive work environment.